tononidis/cJSONLogger/README.md

 # cJSONLogger
-This is a C logger, designed to output logs in a JSON format.
+This is a thread safe C logger, designed to output logs in a JSON format.

 ## Why log in JSON format?
 I can think one good reason.